nuxeo/FunkLoad/doc/sphinx/source/intro.rst

   - support normal pyUnit_ test
   - support doctest_ from a plain text file or embedded in python docstring

 * Turn a functional test into a load test: just by invoking the bench runner you can identify scalability and performance problems.
+If needed the bench can distributed over a group of worker machines.

 * Detailed bench reports in ReST or HTML (and PDF via ps2pdf)
   containing: